 Most Bay Area industries have begun to show signs of recovery, but some industries have experienced recovery significantly faster than others.
 The Construction industry has had one of the most pronounced recoveries – as of October, it had rebounded to 99 percent of January employment.
 This is in large part due to new safety guidelines that were put in place to allow construction workers to return to job sites.

 Other industries have experienced a slow recovery.
-In April, employment in Leisure and Hospitality was half of what it was at the start of the year, it then began to recover over the summer, but as of January 2021, the industry has has seen another significant loss of employment.
-Despite attempts at reopening, job recovery in the Leisure and Hospitality industry continues to be a challenge, as travel guidelines discourage or prevent individuals from traveling, particularly internationally.
+In April 2020, employment in Leisure and Hospitality was half of what it was at the start of the year, it then began to recover over the summer, but as of January 2021, the industry has has seen another significant loss of employment.
+Despite attempts at reopening, job recovery in the Leisure and Hospitality industry continues to be a challenge, as travel and lockdown guidelines continue to change.

-While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of November than the country overall.
-Compared to other major geographies, the Bay Area’s employment recovery has been middle of the pack – recovering faster than New York, Los Angeles, and California overall, but slower than Denver, Seattle, and the U.S. overall.
-As of November, the Bay Area had recovered 91 percent of the jobs in the region at the start of January, whereas California has recovered 90 percent and the U.S. has recovered 94 percent.
+While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of January than the country overall.
+Compared to other major geographies, the Bay Area’s employment recovery has been middle of the pack – recovering faster than New York and Los Angeles, but slower than Denver, Seattle, and Austin.
+As of January 2021, the Bay Area has fallen behind California as a whole in terms of share of pre-pandemic jobs recovered.

 During the Great Recession, Professional and Business Services, Manufacturing, and Construction industries saw the steepest declines in employment.
 From the lowest level of employment in the Professional and Business Services industry during the Great Recession (May 2009), it took four years (until May 2012) for the industry to recover the number of jobs it had prior to the recession.
-In contrast, as of October 2020, the industry has already recovered 98 percent of its pre-COVID-19 recession employment, but since then has seen another decline in employment into the start of 2021.
+In contrast, as of December 2020, the industry had already recovered to pre-COVID-19 recession employment, but since then has seen another decline in employment into the start of 2021.
 This underscores the unpredictable nature of the COVID-19 recession.

 At the end of the Great Recession in July 2009, Leisure and Hospitality employment was down by 5 percent from the previous year.
-In comparison, as of October 2020, Leisure and Hospitality employment levels were down by 22 percent from the previous year.
+In comparison, as of January 2021, Leisure and Hospitality employment levels were down by 48 percent year-over-year.
 This indicates the unique economic challenges of the COVID-19 recession compared to previous recessions, particularly by small businesses and organizations that cannot operate efficiently or as efficiently remotely.